maggie940155/IJCLCLP/README.md

 ## **Author**
 Ching-Wen Hsu, Hsuan Liu, and Jheng-Long Wu
 ## **Abstract**
-The research presented in this paper was based on ROCLING 2021.
-We propose a classifier using machine learning and BERT to detect YouTuber preferences, video preferences, and excitement levels automatically.
+(The research presented here was based on ROCLING 2021.)[https://github.com/maggie940155/ROCLING-2021]This paper propose a classifier using machine learning and BERT to detect YouTuber preferences, video preferences, and excitement levels automatically.
 In order to improve performance, we use a dataset of YouTuber embeddings that was pre-trained using approximately 175,000 videos' comments that contained YouTubers' names.